• Skip to primary navigation

 Moroccan Chickpea Stew with Charred Eggplant and Tomatoes

-Hearty Moroccan chickpea stew with charred eggplant and roasted tomatoes.
+Hearty Moroccan chickpea stew with charred eggplant and roasted red bell peppers, tomatoes, onions, garlic and Moroccan spices.

 My love affair with Middle Eastern food began over twenty years ago when I lived in Boston’s South End.
 The gentrification wave, spreading out from the Back Bay, hadn’t made it to my street yet.
 When I bought my unit, my realtor had congratulated me on buying a flat in the first building renovated in the area.
 “Getting in early before the boom is a great investment”, he promised.
 But there were metal bars on my windows, and they weren’t for decoration.